zach401/acnportal/docs/tutorials/acnsim/lesson1.rst

     from acnportal.acnsim import Simulator
     from acnportal.acnsim.network.sites import CaltechACN
-    from acnportal.acnsim.events import c2api
+    from acnportal.acnsim.events import acndata_events
     from acnsim.analysis import *
     from acnportal.algorithms import UncontrolledCharging

 Experiment Parameters
 *********************

 Next we need to define some parameters of the experiment.
-We define these at the begining of the file so they can be used consistently when setting up the simulation. ::
+We define these at the beginning of the file so they can be used consistently when setting up the simulation. ::

     # Timezone of the ACN we are using.